ig3/srf/README.md

  * lapses: the number of times the card has lapsed

 ### template
-A template record associates a template name with a pair of mustache templates for front and back of a card and some CSS for styling the card.
+A template record associates a templateset name with a pair of mustache templates for front and back of a card and some CSS for styling the card.

-### templateset
-A templateset associates a templateset name and a set of field names.

-Each template is associated with a templateset and the set of fields in the templateset is the union of the sets of fields of each template in the templateset.
+The set of templates with the same templateset value constitutes a templateset.

+A card is linked to a template for rendering.

-Each fieldset is associated with a templateset and for each fieldset, one card is produced for each template in the templateset.
+A fieldset and template both have attribute templateset.
+When a fieldset is saved, a card is produced for each template with matching templateset.
+If the templateset of a fieldset is changed, all the cards related to the old fieldset value are deleted and new card records are produced for each template in the new templateset.

 ## Anki database